ItsAsbreuk/itsa-gallery/src/gallery-itsalogin/README.md

 ========

-Supplies Y.login() through the Y.ITSAMessageController.
+Supplies Y.getLogin() through the Y.ITSAMessageController.
 You get a promise that holds a username and password, which are retrieved through a synclayer.

 Landing Page